 How to spot moral hazard.
 Moral hazard is present in more domains than you think.
 Learn the useful skill in life of spotting moral hazard by using three mental models.

 How to calculate compound interest in your head.
 We always get surprised by the effect of compound interest because we simply don’t think about compounding enough.
-In this note, you’ll learn a little trick that allows you to think about compounding problems every single day, all in your head.
+In this article, you’ll learn a little trick that allows you to think about compounding problems every single day, all in your head.

 What we’ve been reading